bitovi/academy/src/ngrx/3-ngrx-init/ngrx-init.md

 Lastly, we need to update `src/app/store/login/login.reducer.ts` to include a `LoginPartialState` interface, which is easier to import when:

-1. Writing tests for `Components` using NgRx selectors
+1. Writing tests for `Components` using NgRx Selectors
-2. Writing tests for selectors themselves
+2. Writing tests for NgRx Selectors themselves

 <details open>
 <summary>src/app/store/login/login.reducer.ts</summary>
-@diff ./login.reducer.before-generate-login.ts ./login.reducer.after-generate-login.ts only
+@diff ./login.reducer.before-generate-login.ts ./login.reducer.ts only
 </details>

 > **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/ngrx-init).
 You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/starting-point...ngrx-init) on GitHub.